orbitartprint/weigh-it-up-now/src/blog/content/understanding-your-bmi.md

 ### Waist-to-Height Ratio (WHR)

 The Waist-to-Height Ratio (WHR) is a simple, yet effective, way to assess fat distribution, particularly around the abdomen, which is linked to increased health risks.
 You calculate it by dividing your waist circumference by your height.
-A WHR of 0.5 or less is generally considered healthy for most adults (Source: e.g., World Health Organization).
+A WHR of 0.5 or less is generally considered healthy for most adults (Source: [Wikipedia - Waist-to-height ratio](https://en.wikipedia.org/wiki/Waist-to-height_ratio)).

 ### Body Fat Percentage